-You have seen criminal investigation shows, now try your hand at sleuthing the elements of a crime scene by working with real-life crime scene investigators and law enforcement officers to help restore justice!
+You have seen criminal investigation shows, now try your hand at sleuthing the elements of a crime scene by working with real-life crime scene investigators and law enforcement officers to help discover the truth!

-Through hands-on opportunities and demonstrations, you will learn about latent fingerprints, bloodstain interpretation, footwear impressions, crime scene diagrams, and the collection of trace and DNA evidence.
-End your adventure by working on a team to investigate a mock crime scene and create your own crime scene diagram!
+Through hands-on opportunities and demonstrations, you will learn about latent fingerprints, bloodstain pattern interpretation, footwear impressions, crime scene diagrams, and the collection of trace and DNA evidence.
+End your adventure by working on a team to investigate a mock crime scene and present the facts of your case!

 - Commuting Scholar - $575